 A maximum of 12-15 APMs are selected per cohort.

-If you are selected for this competitive program, you are in the best position to acquire the experience and knowledge to be able to transition into a Product Manager position.
-After the APM program you will also be part of an incredible network of PM’s that will continue on well after your cohort is complete.
+After the APM program you will be part of an incredible network of PMs that will continue on well after your cohort is complete.
 Our goal is to ensure that you are provided with all the right tools and resources to develop into highly sought after candidate for a Product Manager position no matter where you go.
 Individual organizations will be communicating their own post-program expectations of full-time roles.

 Is this a “Rotational” program

 This is not a rotational program like the APM model employed in Silicon Valley.
 The Valley APM model relies on rotation - typically between independent product divisions in an organization.
 While the possibilities are fewer for rotation in smaller organizations, participating companies may apply rotation through varied assignments - for example improving conversion funnels, delivering innovative product marketing, validating new product lines or features.
 The benefit to this APM program vs. traditional in house rotational programs is that you will be exposed to a variety of challenges and best practices across organizations and industries, better preparing you for your product role.

 What kind of candidates are you looking for?

 Although each parent company may be looking for a different type of candidate, across the board we are looking for exceptional, highly ambitious and motivated candidates.
 Here are some of the types of requirements we look for:

 - Work experience where you have demonstrated the ability to deliver results and learn on the job